Ahmed Daghim: Loan to HamKam

-Kolding IF
+Kolding

 Daghim signed a two-and-a-half-year contract with Danish second-tier club Kolding IF on 21 January 2021.
 Following the move, Copenhagen sporting director William Kvist stated: "Ahmed is a talented player, but he still had a long way to go before he would become a candidate for permanent playing time with us."
 Daghim made his debut for the club on 12 February, coming on as a second-half substitute for fellow January-signing Matthias Verreth in a league match against Helsingør.

 On 21 August, during Kolding's 2nd Division match against FA 2000 at the Frederiksberg Idrætspark in Frederiksberg, Daghim collapsed while warming up shortly after the beginning of the second half.
 A doctor was present among the spectators, who oversaw Daghim, before an ambulance transported him to Bispebjerg Hospital.
 The match was suspended following the incident, and Kolding IF wrote on their official Twitter account that Daghim was "fine under the circumstances".

 His contract got terminated by request on 5 July 2022.

 B.93

-On 8 July 2022, Daghim signed for B.93.
+On 8 July 2022, Daghim signed for Danish 2nd Division club B.93.
+He made his debut for the club on 29 July, coming on as a substitute in a first-round Danish Cup loss to Roskilde.
+On 27 August, he scored his first goal for 93, helping the team to a 3–2 home victory against his former club, Kolding, with an impressive goal from outside the box.

+He left the club in June 2025, as his contract expired.

 International career

 Born in Denmark, Daghim is of Palestinian descent.
 He is a youth international for Denmark.
+In November 2022, he was selected for the Palestine under-23s.
+He made his debut for Palestine U23 on 19 November 2022 in a friendly against Kuwait U23, scoring on a penalty kick on his debut in a 2–1 win.